palinakarabovich/react-mesto-api-full/README.md

 This project is an interactive single-page application called 'Mesto'.
 This service allows you to create an account, post, delete, and like photos.

 ## Links:
-Visit the app on [GITHUB-PAGES](https://palinakarabovich.github.io/react-mesto-api-full) Server is hosted on [HEROKU](https://mesto-api-mongodb.herokuapp.com/)
+Visit the app on [GITHUB-PAGES](https://palinakarabovich.github.io/react-mesto-api-full).
+Login cat@cat.cat, password: cat123
+Server is hosted on [HEROKU](https://mesto-api-mongodb.herokuapp.com/)

 ## Main Features